 Management also follows additional procedures to identify related party transactions.
-These procedures are not evidenced in writing, but are carried out annually at the direction of the Governance Committee in connection with evaluating directors and director nominees.
+These procedures are carried out annually at the direction of the Governance Committee in connection with evaluating directors and director nominees.
+Additional quarterly procedures are completed to affirm no changes to annual representations.